serverless/dashboard/docs/faq.md

 For details about our paid tiers see our [product pricing page](./product/pricing.md).

 **What happens when my org has been shutoff?**
-If you exceed the monthly quota for the Free Tier we will stop ingesting, logs, metrics and traces for your orginization.
+If you exceed the monthly quota for the Free Tier we will stop ingesting, logs, metrics and Traces for your orginization.
 It will not [remove all infrastructure](./integrations/index.md#removing-the-aws-observability-integration) from your AWS account.

 ## Data Retention

 **What data is stored by Serverless Console and for how long?**

-We store all trace data, event payloads, metrics and logs in our systems for 30 days before being deleted.
+We store all Trace data, event payloads, metrics and logs in our systems for 30 days before being deleted.

 **How can I disable log and event data collection?**